+Due to the significant interest and time between successive inspections (10 years or more), inspectors may include sufficient detail in the description of the aging management program review to ensure transparency for internal and external stakeholders.
+Inspectors may document observations associated with the licensee’s implementation of license renewal requirements that warrant continued focus over the period of extended operation.
+Observations should be documented in accordance with IMC 0611, “Power Reactor Inspection Reports.”

 Inspections will be documented in inspection reports sent to the applicant and made publicly available in the Agencywide Documents Access and Management System (ADAMS).
 The results of the IP 71002 team inspections will provide input for the staff and Regional recommendations to grant or deny an applicant’s request for a renewed operating license.
-The results of the IP 71003 team inspections will provide an assessment of the licensee’s renewal program readiness upon entering the .
+The results of the IP 71003 team inspections will provide an assessment of the licensee’s renewal program readiness upon entering the PEO or subsequent PEO, and effectiveness of the licensee’s AMP and other programs after entering the PEO or subsequent PEO.

 2516-07 INSPECTIONS AT PLANTS WITH A TIMELY RENEWAL APPLICATION

+In accordance with 10 CFR 2.109(b), if the licensee of a nuclear power plant files a sufficient application for renewal of an operating license at least 5 years before the expiration of the existing license, the existing license will not be deemed to have expired until the application has been finally determined.
+The NRC decision on a renewed operating license might not be completed before the licensee enters the PEO.
+In this case, IP 71003, “Post-Approval Site Inspection for License Renewal,” would not be applicable.

 07.01 Purpose

+Inspection Procedure 71013 was developed to allow NRC inspections of license renewal programs for applicants that will likely be in timely renewal (e.g., reaching the end of their existing license without approval of their renewed license), in lieu of IP 71003.

 07.02 Policy

-Before commencing with the timely renewal inspection, the staff may choose to initiate communications with, and/or obtain documentation from the applicant to gain an understanding of the status of the license renewal activities in proposed license conditions, regulatory commitments, AMPs, TLAAs and the UFSAR as revised during the LRA review.
+Before commencing with the timely renewal inspection, the staff may choose to initiate communications with, and/or obtain documentation from the applicant to gain an understanding of the status of the license renewal activities in proposed license conditions, regulatory commitments, AMPs, TLAAs, and the UFSAR as revised during the LRA or SLRA review.
 The staff may also issue: a license condition pending the outcome of an adequate protection review of the commitments, AMPs, and TLAAs for license renewal; a confirmatory action letter; a demand for information; or an order.
 The staff may also choose to invoke paragraph (f) of 10 CFR 50.54 to request information that will verify the applicant’s readiness to operate past the expiration date of the original operating license.

 07.03 Objectives